 A free credit report, such as from CreditKarma, seems appealing, but they are not accurate in most cases.
 Free credit score sites also give VantageScores, not FICO scores, which are required by most lenders.
 The difference between the scores can be further reviewed here.

 A full credit report details any delinquencies the borrower has with other lines of credit.
-If there are late payments on credit cards, collections, or a bankruptcy that was not revealed during the application process, then they will likely not be a suitable candidate for lending.
+If there are late payments on credit cards, collections, or a bankruptcy that was not revealed during the application process, foreclosures, and judgments.
 Merely going off the honor system when a client gives their credit score will not suffice for a large sized investment.

-At least two years of consistent employment are required for pre-approval in most cases.
-Consistent employment means that you are doing the same type of work for two years.
-You can work at two or more separate companies within that two year span as long as the work is similar (example: you were a chef at Olive Garden, but then got a better job cooking at Cheesecake Factory with no job gaps).
+At least one year of consistent employment is required for pre-approval in most cases.
+Consistent employment means that you are doing the same type of work for the most recent 12 months.
+You will also need to provide a 2 year working history.
+You can work at two or more separate companies within that two year span as long as the work has been consistent. (example: you were a chef at Olive Garden, but then got a better job cooking at Cheesecake Factory with no job gaps).

 If you have completely changed job industries, then it cannot be accepted as consistent employment, in most cases.
 Say you worked for six months as a baggage handler for Southwest Airlines but then got a new job as a customer service rep at Verizon; this would not count as consistent employment because you were working in two separate industries.